 Sharon Stelzer, a long-timeteacher in the Perkins Deafblind Program, discusses teaching students with CHARGE Syndrome and implementation strategies needed to help teachers create a positive learning environment.
 She emphasizes the need to establish schedules and structure while enabling students to make choices.
 Stelzer also talks about the benefits of learning how to negotiate with students with CHARGE Syndrome.

-Chapters: 1 — Teaching Strategies for Children with CHARGE; 2 — Introducing A Child with CHARGE to the Classroom Community; 3 — Gathering Information and Observing; 4 — Adapting Teaching Techniques for CHARGE: Calendars; 5 — Adapting Teaching Techniques for CHARGE: Sensory Breaks; 6 — Incorporating Functional Skills into the Curriculum.
+Chapters: 1 — Introduction; 2 — Introducing A Child with CHARGE to the Classroom Community; 3 — Gathering Information and Observing; 4 — Adapting Teaching Techniques for CHARGE: Calendars; 5 — Adapting Teaching Techniques for CHARGE: Sensory Breaks; 6 — Incorporating Functional Skills into the Curriculum.

 NARRATOR: An infant wearing a diaper lies in a crib.
 A feeding tube extends from the child's stomach.
 Electrodes are attached to the baby's chest, and a small tube has been inserted into one nostril.

 STELZER: And that medical history may follow them through their school years.

 NARRATOR: An adolescent boy wearing a Red Sox jersey and a floppy, brown hat picks strawberries in a field.
 A trach tube is clearly visible.

 STELZER: Most children with CHARGE have a hearing impairment and some kind of visual impairment.
 Not all children are totally blind, are totally deaf, but they have some combination of those.
 So that's the first thing, as a teacher, you have to really think about in your strategies: "What are their sensory losses?"